 But how to calculate learning ROI.

 Well, Jack Philip’s ROI model can help in measuring learning ROI.
 The Phillips ROI methodology is an effective ROI calculation model that helps L&D professionals tie the cost of the learning and development programs with actual results.
 This model builds on the Kirkpatrick model to evaluate training and measure ROI.
-Kirkpatrick’s ROI model focuses on Reaction, Learning, Behaviour and Impact while Jack Philips’s ROI model moves ahead and adds the fifth level to calculate the ROI of a learning and development program.
+Kirkpatrick’s ROI model focuses on Reaction, Learning, Behavior, and Impact while Jack Philips’s ROI model moves ahead and adds the fifth level to calculate the ROI of a learning and development program.

 The ROI model that Jack Philips proposed consists of five levels: